 Undesirable side effects caused by our product candidates could cause us or regulatory authorities such as the FDA to interrupt, delay or halt clinical trials and could result in a more restrictive label or the delay or denial of regulatory approval by the FDA or other regulatory authorities.
-For example, common adverse events observed in patients treated with beloranib versus placebo included diarrhea, injection site bruising, dizziness, decreased appetite, anxiety and sleep disturbances (insomnia principally manifested as delayed onset of sleep and abnormal dreams), among others.
+For example, common adverse events observed in patients treated with our first generation MetAP2 inhibitor, beloranib, versus placebo included diarrhea, injection site bruising, dizziness, decreased appetite, anxiety and sleep disturbances (insomnia principally manifested as delayed onset of sleep and abnormal dreams), among others.
 In addition, an imbalance in the number of thrombotic events observed in patients treated with beloranib as compared to patients on placebo in our clinical trials was observed.
-We may see similar adverse events with ZGN-1061 as we saw with beloranib, and therefore, we will study many of these parameters in pre-clinical and clinical development of ZGN-1061.
-In the first small Phase 1 clinical trial assessment of ZGN-1061 safety, the most common side effects were mild gastrointestinal issues (comparable between ZGN-1061 and placebo groups) headache and procedural related irritation.
+We may see similar adverse events with ZGN-1061 as we saw with beloranib, and therefore, we will study these parameters in preclinical and clinical development of ZGN-1061.
+In our Phase 1 clinical trial of ZGN-1061, the most common adverse events reported were mild gastrointestinal issues (comparable between ZGN-1061 and placebo groups), headache and procedural-related irritation.